NYC’s coziest spots to escape the cold weather

 Housed within the former Waverly Theater in Greenwich Village, the IFC Center is a state-of-the-art movie theater perfect for a winter outing.
 There are five separate cinemas to view showings in, and a vast selection of films, including documentary, independent, foreign, and more.
 Guests can also purchase drinks and popcorn, buy merchandise, and see vintage movie posters from around the world.

 Lincoln Center Plaza, Manhattan

 Take a musical escape from the cold at Manhattan’s Lincoln Center.
 The whole complex is home to 11 separate arts organizations, so there is no shortage of music, theater, dance, film, and opera performances you can see.
-You can also catch a performance in the recently renovated David Geffen Hall and attend the two celebratory galas on October 29 and 30 that commemorate the hall’s opening.
+You can view a list of upcoming programming here.

 Blue Note Jazz Club

 Sit back and relax to the sound of live music at Greenwich Village’s famous Blue Note Jazz Club.
 The intimate jazz club gives its audiences the rare opportunity to see some of the world’s most talented musicians up close and personal.
 Blue Note’s dimly lit interior, cool ambiance, and world-class musicianship make it a great choice for spending a cold night.

 Located in Gowanus, Kick Axe is a bar that gives patrons the unique opportunity to do some axe throwing.
 While it may seem like axe throwing and drinking alcohol don’t mix, Kick Axe makes sure their axe throwing experience is held to the highest safety standards and teaches participants how to play correctly.
 Their bar offers guests a wide variety of beverage choices, including beers, wines, and liquors.